 When can I harvest Blackcurrant?

-Continuous harvest throughout the season when berries are black.
+Continuously harvest the Currants throughout the season when they are black.
 Fruits can be eaten fresh or frozen for future use.

 Pests